Green hunting: Controversies

 Green hunting is now generally denounced by governments, conservation organizations and animal rights groups due to cases of corruption, concerns about the ethics of dart safaris and issues of tranquilizer being sold by veterinarians on the black market.
 Critics claim green hunts became primarily business ventures, leaving conservation elements to be neglected in favor of profits.
 Despite a significant pool of animals needed to be tranquilized for studies, there are cases of multiple immobilizations of an individual occurring solely for the sake of sport.
-Specialists argue that animals should be tranquilized no more than 1 to 2 times a year.
+Specialists argue that animals should be tranquilized no more than one to two times a year.
 In one alleged case, tranquilization of the same rhino occurred once every two weeks, raising concerns regarding the negative physiological impact of repeated tranquilizations given the lack of studies on the related effects and consequences.
 Known dangers of the tranquilization process include cardiac arrest, asphyxiation and/or organ damage from the position of the animal upon collapse and vulnerability to predation, falling and drowning post-procedure.
 Even under the strict veterinary procedures of a research context, there are several cases of death due to tranquilization related complications.

-It has been suggested that the banning of green hunting in South Africa is contradictory given that trophy hunting remains legal.
+It has been suggested that banning green hunting in South Africa is contradictory given that game hunting remains legal.
 In Zimbabwe, a survey showed that most hunters would prefer green hunts over trophy hunts and called for an international certification system to diminish corruption.
 Corruption issues of green hunting are aggravated by the complex, fragmented and outdated regulatory system for private protected areas, without international standards.
 Further sensitization of stakeholders to principles of conservation ecology and regional and international cooperation is suggested for the long-term success of future initiatives.

 Green hunting is sometimes grouped with the much more controversial practice of canned hunting.